iftechfoundation/ifarchive-static/md/whole-archive.md

 We offer four rsync sources:

 `rsync://rsync.ifarchive.org/if-archive`
 : All the files in the Archive.
-(32 GB, that's "giga")
+(41 GB, that's "giga")

 `rsync://rsync.ifarchive.org/indexes`
 : HTML index pages for each directory.
-(58 MB)
+(76 MB)

 `rsync://rsync.ifarchive.org/metadata`
 : JSON/XML metadata files for each file with metadata.
-(68 MB)
+(101 MB)

 `rsync://rsync.ifarchive.org/misc`
 : Miscellaneous files and documentation.
 (1 MB)

-(Sizes are as of early 2024.
+(Sizes are as of mid-2025.
 They all grow from year to year.)

 Since web use is our primary customer (and `rsync` is not protected by a CDN), the `rsync` service has a modest bandwidth limit.
 Fetching the entire Archive (the first time!) will take roughly 45 minutes.